-Creating a prosperous economy though enabling the production of diverse high quality food
+Creating a prosperous economy by enabling the production of diverse high quality food

-BCI is an important link in a sophisticated value chain producing a wide range of foods for domestic consumption and export to discerning international consumers.
-There is significant evidence of the positive economic impact of irrigation through increased production, increased quality, and the economic multiplier of increased employment and the downstream processing of food.
+BCI is an important link in a sophisticated value chain which produces a wide range of foods for both domestic consumption and international export.
+Reliable irrigation creates positive economic impact through increased production, increased quality, and the economic multiplier of increased employment and the downstream processing of food.

 The chart below outlines the primary land use of BCI irrigators.